seankelliher/new-england-weather/Readme.md

 # Current Temperature

-This graphic displays the current temperatures in the six New England state capitols.
-Data is pulled via a XMLHttpRequest from the National Weather Service.
-The default display shows temperatures in both Fahrenheit and Celsius.
-Users can switch between showing only Fahrenheit, only Celsius, or both in the header menu.
-Additionally, there is an option in the footer to set "local storage" so only their preferred unit(s) are displayed on future visits.
+Interactive graphic that displays current temperatures in the six New England state capitols.
+Data is pulled from the National Weather Service.
+Users can choose to display temperatures in Farenheit or Celicus - default is both.
+Choosing a preferred unit (1) changes the immediate display and (2) sets local storage so users see only their preferred unit on return visits.

 NOTE: For non-Americans, New England is a region in the Northeast United States.
 It is comprised of the states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.